ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 * The KDC MUST increment the version number of the group keying material.

 * The KDC MUST generate a new Group Identifier (Gid) for the group.
-This is used as identifier of the new group key, when providing it to the current group members through the group rekeying, and to Clients (re-)joining the security group hereafter (see {{join-response}}).
+This is used as identifier of the new group key, when providing it to the current group members through the group rekeying, and to Clients (re-)joining the security group thereafter (see {{join-response}}).

   That is, the value of the new Gid is specified by the 'kid' parameter of the COSE\_Key Object that is used to encode the new group key.